Looking to take your upper chest workout to the next level? Look no further than the incline cable fly.

 Are incline flys worth it?

-Yes, incline flys can be worth it as they target the upper chest muscles uniquely, helping to build strength and definition.
+Yes, incline flys can be worth it as they uniquely target the upper chest muscles, helping build strength and definition.

 Incline flys work best when done properly, with the right weight, and as part of a balanced workout routine.